 There are only two ways for the body to take in lead—either by ingestion or inhalation.
 Lead is not usually absorbed through the skin or hair.

 The Occupational Safety and Health Administration (OSHA) threshold for adult workers in battery plants is 50 micrograms of lead per deciliter of whole blood.
 A worker who tests at 50 micrograms will be moved to a different job in the facility until his or her blood lead level falls.
 The employee will be counseled and monitored to keep the blood level below the OSHA threshold.

-Through a voluntary agreement made with OSHA in 1996, BCI members have been working to reduce the 50 microgram medical removal threshold to 30 micrograms by December 31, 2016 to continue lead battery safety efforts.
-BCI is also working in conjunction with the International Lead Association and EUROBAT (the European battery industry association) to achieve the same levels at 30.
-Blood testing is incredibly important for people who are regularly exposed to lead.
+Through a voluntary agreement made with OSHA in 1996, BCI members have worked to reduce the 50 microgram medical removal threshold to 30 micrograms by December 31, 2016.
+In June 2017.
+BCI, EUROBAT and ILA announced a new voluntary target of 20 micrograms by the end of 2025 to continue lead battery safety efforts.
+Read the full release here.

 Battery manufacturers and recyclers have education programs and health maintenance programs for their employees, backed up by regular blood lead testing efforts.
 Regular monitoring of blood lead levels allows a physician to track the success of lead-reduction programs.
 Test results are a critical tool in the employees' health management programs.

 In the workplace, ventilation systems and technology help protect workers.
-But good work habits and good hygiene are equally powerful protectors for adults in the workplace.
+Clean work habits and good hygiene are equally important protectors for adults in the workplace.